yadg objects

 The post-processing aspects of yadg are deprecated in favour of the dgpost

-package and will likely be removed from yadg-5.0
+package and will likely be removed from yadg-5.0.

 All measurement (floating-point) data has to be provided using the "property": {"n":

-value, "s": error, "u": "unit"}
+value, "s": error, "u": "unit"} syntax, where both "n" and "s" are

-.
+float and "u" is str.
 The data can be organised in nested data

 structures, however it is recursively validated.